 FIGHTING MENSTRUAL POVERTY IN KENYA

-Many young girls who do not have access to safe, hygienic products stay at home throughout the cycle, with huge consequences, such as expulsion from school, early pregnancy, or the subsequent lack of earnings.
+Many young girls in Kenya, who do not have access to safe, hygienic products stay at home throughout the cycle, with huge consequences, such as expulsion from school, early pregnancy, or the subsequent lack of earnings.

+On an average female students miss on 20% of the school year, because they are on their period.
 It is estimated that about 1 million women miss school per month.

 Sewing Together reached out to Polish fashion houses seeking for help.